grantwinney/blog/content/posts/creating-a-table-of-contents-for-your-blog/index.md

-+++
-categories = ["Ghost Blog", "Coding"] date = 2018-02-03T14:08:21Z
+---
+categories:
+- Ghost Blog
+- Coding
+date: "2018-02-03T14:08:21Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "creating-a-table-of-contents-for-your-blog"
+slug: creating-a-table-of-contents-for-your-blog
-summary = "A table of contents is convenient for visitors, so I wrote a script to generate one for any blog automatically!" tags = ["Ghost Blog", "Coding"] title = "Creating a table of contents for your blog"
+summary: A table of contents is convenient for visitors, so I wrote a script to generate one for any blog automatically!

-+++
+tags:
+- Ghost Blog
+- Coding
+title: Creating a table of contents for your blog
+---

 I wrote about 5 quick hacks for your Ghost theme last year, after switching to Ghost as a blogging platform.
 The last hack I mentioned was generating a "table of contents" using a handlebars script I'd found.
 Ghost was still considered beta at the time, and when 1.0 was released, the script stopped working correctly.
 I never bothered going back to figure out why.